In this section

 Delivering targeted therapies safely, efficiently and effectively

-At the COMPASS Targeted Therapy program at the MACC Fund Center for Cancer and Blood Disorders, we believe knowledge is power.
+The COMPASS Clinic at the MACC Fund Center for Cancer and Blood Disorders understands that knowledge is power.
 The more we understand about a tumor, the more effectively we can treat it.
-We are committed to providing smarter cancer care.
+We are committed to providing smarter and more efficient cancer care.

 This is the future of cancer care.
-And it’s at Children’s Wisconsin now.
+And the future is now at Children’s Wisconsin.

 To schedule a consultation, call (414) 266-2420.

-See an article about the COMPASS program in Pediatric Rounds!
+See an article about the COMPASS Clinic in Pediatric Rounds!

 Need more information or an appointment?
 We’re happy to help.